-In any case, I can’t really answer the question posed by the title of this post without a bit of context and I’m certainly not going to answer it in a single post.
+In any case, I can’t really answer the question posed by the title of this post without a bit of context.
+What I can say is that certainly not going to answer it in a single post.
 Being from Alaska is a sexy thing to be.
-It’s always an excellent ice-breaker, gives you infinite leverage to discuss everything Alaska, no matter how urbanly-myopic you might be, and will inevitably make you seem way cooler than you actually are.
-The truth of the matter is that living in urban Alaska is about like living anywhere else in the continental US.
-For example, there is a better than 50% chance that I will buy a coffee at Starbucks tomorrow, and I think that’s a pretty typical thing for a middle-class American to do.
+It’s always an excellent ice-breaker, gives you infinite leverage to discuss everything Alaska, no matter how urbanly-myopic you might be.
+Being able to say “I’m from Alaska” will make you seem way cooler than you actually are.
+As I’ve already said, living in urban Alaska is about like living anywhere else in the continental US.
+For example, when I do my shopping at Target, there is a better than 50% chance that I will buy a coffee at the Starbucks inside.
+I think that’s a pretty typical thing for a middle-class American to do.

 Wasilla sits in a borough by the name of the Matanuska-Susitna Borough (Mat-Su for short or just ‘The Valley’ for folks in this region).
 It’s about size of West Virginia with a total population of about 100K (7% of the total state population).
 To get your mind around that number, if you flew every single one of us to Columbus, Ohio we’d all fit inside the Buckeye’s home stadium.
 Being that Wasilla is so close to Anchorage, you can’t really talk about living here without also talking about Anchorage.
 After all, many, many people living in Wasilla and our companion city, Palmer, work in Anchorage.
 Apart from being the state’s population center, the Municipality of Anchorage is geographically larger than Rhode Island and takes roughly two hours to traverse in light traffic when you hit all the lights green.
 It sports a population just shy of 300K.
 When combined, this region makes up roughly half of the state’s entire population.

 I think the most remarkable thing about the whole routine trip, from the perspective of someone living outside (yes, we bloody call you outsiders), is that I bought some Navel Oranges for $2.59/lb.
 If I don’t miss my guess (Because I found it on USDA website), the national average is closer to $1.50/lb.
 A similar cost difference is true for apples, onions, berries, and bread.
 It’s true that living in urban Alaska is more expensive than elsewhere, but not horrible – no worse than living inside a big city.
 At least not as far as consumer goods are concerned.
-Sunday, I’ll probably roll down to the Verizon store, and sign a two year contract so I can upgrade to an iPhone 7, which runs about the same as anywhere else in the country.
+[Update] Yesterday I went down to the Verizon store and bought a new iPhone 12 and set up the 3rd of our children with their first phone.
+The prices we pay here are exactly the same as anywhere else in the country.

-Next Up: What’s winter like?
+Next Up: What’s the weather like?